dan-schel/corequery/README.md

 To prove it works:

-- Hot reloading server code, and `COREQUERY_HOT_RELOAD` env var set by script
+- Hot reloading server code
-- Prove everything works when installed in an external repo
-- Script to create demo app from external git repo
 - Some mechanism to inject stuff into the built Vite project (i.e. the app name and favicons into PWA manifest, etc.)

 For the real deal: